Monkey lemur

-Classification and phylogeny
+Description

+Reconstructions indicate that the extinct lemurs did not climb very often and imply that they were much more adept at terrestrial living, more than any other extant strepsirrhine; they are not believed to have been exclusively terrestrial, but rather to have had a combined habitat of ground and arboreal life.
+A modest degree of curvature found in the remains support this idea.

 The genus Archaeolemur consists of two known species, Archaeolemur edwardsi and Archaeolemur majori.
-Recently, there have been findings of fossils in the north to northeast of Madagascar.
-Reconstructions indicate that the extinct lemurs did not climb very often and imply that they were much more adept at terrestrial living, more than any other extant strepsirrhhine.
-They are not believed to have been exclusively terrestrial, but rather to have had a combined habitat of ground and arboreal life.
-A modest degree of curvature found in the remains support this idea.
 The hands and feet are very robust and large in size, but are very short, and said to be closer to the likeness of a baboon's hand.
 The hind-limbs are also known to be short, which implies that the hands and feet are relatively short for the lemur's body weight.
 Archaeolemur is unique in the combination of post-cranial features.
-The overall look of the lemur, beyond just the hands and feet, was a relatively short and stocky one which gave them limited leaping abilities.
-This indicates that the Archaeolemur may have ranged over wide landscapes, which is consistent with its subfossil distribution over much of Madagascar.
-This implies they had a high tolerance for broad habitats.
-They are thought to be omnivores from the fossilized droppings of a younger individual.
+The overall look of the lemur was an animal with relatively short and stocky proportions which gave them limited leaping abilities.
+This indicates that Archaeolemur may have ranged over more open habitat, which is consistent with its subfossil distribution over much of Madagascar, implying that they tolerated a wide range of habitats.
+Archaeolemur are thought to be omnivores from the fossilized droppings of a younger individual.
 An imaging technique shows pictures of the mandibles, showing the bone structure of the mouth.
 Further studies on their enamel indicate that Archaeolemur also had the ability to exploit resources that may have been indigestible to other species, showing a great plasticity in their dietary tracts as well.
 This may have helped Archaeolemur persist after the arrival of humans in Madagascar, as it was one of the last subfossil lemurs to become extinct.